santiagomirantes/lil-db-docs/Usage/delete.md

 ﻿# lil-db.delete()
-the lil-db.delete() method deletes a specific object from an collection based on it´s id.
+The lil-db.delete() method deletes a specific object from an collection based on it´s id.
 ## Syntax
 ```js
 lil-db.delete(collection | string, objectID | string)